Lookup/Ibis web service API

 All of the API methods are in the auto-generated XxxMethods

-this code shows how the list of people belonging to an institution
+entities.
+The following code examples show how the list of people

-might be found:
+belonging to an institution might be found:

 Java example code: